marissa999/decky-recorder/README.md

 I only tested this on Arch Linux (which I use, btw!)

 ### TODO
+- WIP: Adding the option to toggle game audio + mic audio (Current state: You can enable mic audio, but not disable game audio.
+Figure out a way to filter and remove audio from pipewiresrc?)
-- Figuring out why sometimes recording stutter/audio + video don't align.
+- WIP: Figuring out why sometimes recording stutter/audio + video don't align.
 Might require re-transcoding with ffmpeg to re-align dts-stuff?
-Dunno
+Dunno (Current state: FFmpeg will now copy the files from tmpfs to the ~/Videos-folder and fix dts while doing so.
+Not working: FFmpeg needs to run AFTER gst-launcher-1.0 finished, but because gst-launcher-1.0 is running through a python subprocess with shell=true this is apparently not that easy and I can not just wait for it?!)
+- WIP: Finishing RTSP-Server-Sink (Current state: UI is done, I should have all libraries?
+I think?
+And if not I can easily add missing libraries.
+But...
+What is the actual pipeline that I need?)
 - Exploring the possibility of setting up a background process for recording to a tmpfs, and adding a button to properly save the last 30 seconds

 ### Bugs